Homes are unique, just like their owners. Let us inspire you to extend your living space to your front yard with landscape lighting.

-Most people do not know where to begin when it comes to landscape lighting let alone knowing how they should layout their lights to compliment their unique home.
-In this article we will cover everything you need to know for installing landscape lighting in your front yard.
-We will explore different driveway and walkway lighting options as well as lighting methods to highlight the yard décor and the architectural features of your unique home.
+Most people do not know where to begin when it comes to landscape lighting, let alone how they should lay out their lights to complement their unique home.
+This article covers everything you need to know for installing landscape lighting in your front yard.
+We will explore different driveway and walkway lighting options.
+Additionally, lighting methods highlight the yard décor and the architectural features of your unique home.

-Another benefit from adding landscape lighting to your front yard is the boost of your home’s curb appeal by simply expanding light and style outdoors.
-Not only will your home look more beautiful but front yard landscape lighting also provides security by making your entry points illuminated.
-Everyone knows a well-lit home and yard is less likely to be vandalized.
+Another benefit of adding landscape lighting to your front yard is that it boosts your home’s curb appeal by simply expanding light and style outdoors.
+Not only will your home look more beautiful, but front yard landscape lighting also provides security by making your entry points illuminated.
+Furthermore, everyone knows a well-lit home and yard are less likely to be vandalized.

 Landscape lighting fixtures that will enhance your front yard:

-Path Lights are excellent light sources around the perimeter of a yard or to mark a driveway/pathway entrances as well as illuminating the walkway area.
-This classic method of outdoor lighting adds to the overall ambience of your exterior space.
+Path lights are excellent light sources around the perimeter of a yard or to mark a driveway/pathway entrances and illuminate the walkway area.
+This classic method of outdoor lighting adds to the overall ambiance of your exterior space.

-Spotlights are used to emphasize your yard and to call attention to specific architectural or landscape features.
+Spotlights emphasize your yard and call attention to specific architectural or landscape features.
 Unlike floodlights that shed light across a wide area, spotlights have narrower beams so they can focus on one thing at a time.

-Security Lighting is ideal for directing bright light in an open space.
-Directional Flood Lights are perfect to light up a driveway.
-Many security lights have motion sensors so they will turn on with movement in the area.
-Motion sensor lights help repel wild animals and keep intruders out.
+Security lighting is ideal for directing bright light in an open space.
+Directional flood lights are perfect to light up a driveway.
+Many security lights have motion sensors that turn on with movement in the area.
+As a result motion sensor lights help repel wild animals and keep intruders out.

-In-grade – installed in surface, often at the base of stone wall or hardscape for shadow
+- In-grade – installed in surface, often at the base of a stone wall or hardscape for shadow

-While outdoor lighting can be placed virtually anywhere, some spots make it an absolute must.
-Essential front yard landscape lighting areas include Pathways, Entry Points, Driveways, Steps/Stairs, and Architectural Features.
+While outdoor light placement is virtually anywhere, some spots make it an absolute must.
+Significant landscape lighting areas include pathways, entry points, driveways, steps/stairs, and architectural features.

 A well-lit path is both welcoming and ideal, providing illumination that extends hospitality to visitors and making it more secure.

-Low-voltage landscape lighting, easy to install and uses less energy than other systems, making it a good option along a driveway.
+Low-voltage landscape lighting is easy to install and uses less energy than other systems, making it a good option along a driveway.

 Steps and Stairways